(free for -18 years old and -26 years old EU citizens)

 It is monumental !
-This masterpiece of the architect Soufflot, built between 1764 and 1790, was originally a church intended to house the shrine of Saint Genevieve.
+This masterpiece of the architect Soufflot, built between 1764 and 1790, was originally a church intended to house the shrine of St. Genevieve.

 Freshly restored, it imposes by its height, by its proportions.
-The crypt and its maze of white stone corridors housing the tombs offers a strange stroll that commands respect.
+The crypt and its maze of white stone corridors sheltering the tombs offers a strange stroll that commands respect.

 The Pantheon is intended to honor great figures who have marked the history of France.

-The Foucault pendulumThis is the material proof that the earth is in motion.
-It is installed in the heart of the Pantheon, under the dome.
+The Foucault pendulum, installed in the heart of the Pantheon, under the dome is the material proof that the earth is moving.
 A science lesson to explain to children.
-Fascinating!
+Exciting !

-In the crypt, large panels, very educationalThey trace the lives of some of them.
+In the crypt, large panels, very educational, retrace the lives of some of them.

 The booklet for children